 - Labor contract

-- Also, you must prove your relationship with the person you visited by providing an official document such as marriage certificate or birth certificate.
+- Also, you must prove your relationship with the person you visited by providing an official document such as a marriage certificate or birth certificate.
 If the document is issued by a foreign authority, it must be authenticated by a China consulate.

 Processing Time & Application Fee

-The processing time at the notary is about 15 to 25 days, depending on the office’s work load.
+The processing time at the notary is about 15 to 25 days, depending on the office’s workload.
 Following the acceptance of your application, the notary will provide you with an acceptance notice which states the pick-up date and the fees incurred.
 See a sample acceptance notice below.

 We are specialized in obtaining China police clearance certificates or preparing statements explaining why certificates are unobtainable.
-For an application in Shanghai, our service includes gather any missing documents from relevant authorities such as tax bureaus.
+For an application in Shanghai, our service includes gathering any missing documents from relevant authorities such as tax bureaus.
 If you are interested in hiring us, please fill in a quote request form.
 Click below button to get started.